-Once again, NISS gathered senior statisticians sharing advice with their extensive experience working in the federal government.
-In addition, these individuals have graciously made it a priority to share their experiences so that others may better understand and be better prepared for working for a federal agency.
+Once again, NISS gathered senior statisticians sharing advice with their extensive experience working in the federal government. (see Event page) In addition, these individuals have graciously made it a priority to share their experiences so that others may better understand and be better prepared for working for a federal agency.
 They described the range of skills of statisticians/data scientists/analysts needed to succeed in their agencies, the career paths, and advice they had for students based on their own experiences.

 Our speakers for the day’s session included Jeffrey Gonzalez with the Economic Research Service (ERS), Victoria Bryant with the Internal Revenue Service (IRS).
 Victoria’s colleague at the IRS, Bridgette L. Dinkins, chimed in during the live Q&A session at the event.
 Daniel Friel, Bureau of Labor Statistics (BLS) was the moderator during this session.

 Danny first introduced Jeffrey Gonzalez, Economic Research Service (ERS).
 Through Jeffrey’s presentation, he discussed some of the projects that ERS works on and all the essential tasks their staff performs as a statistician.
 A key aspect of working in the government is highlighted again by Jeffrey: collaboration.
 There are many opportunities to collaborate with external researchers in this line of work.
 One of the more pressing matters he mentions is that at ERS, they “need new data”, and if you end up working for this organization, the work that you do will be critical in keeping data up to date and relevant.

 Why work at ERS?
 Jeffrey provides great insights to what makes ERS so enjoyable to work for: